ApolloTang/mynote--bash-scripting/contents/heredoc/here-doc--turn-off-expansion.md

-Suppose you want to create a script that required the location script:
+Suppose you want to create a script that required the location of the script:

 ```bash
 #!/usr/bin/env sh